Waterloo Bridge (1940 film): Production

-Reception
+Reception and legacy

 Waterloo Bridge opened in New York and shortly after in London to positive reviews.

 In a contemporary review for The New York Times, critic Bosley Crowther was effusive in his praise for Vivien Leigh: "Let there be no doubt about it.
 Vivien Leigh is as fine an actress as we have on the screen today.
 Maybe even the finest, and that's a lot to say.
 Plenty of skeptics are still mumbling that her Scarlett O'Hara was a freak, that any one could have played it with such a wide-open field.
 We know all about them—and we know, too, about the unreconstructed dissidents.
 So this is an urgent hint that they ... see this remarkable Miss Leigh in her first picture since 'Gone With the Wind.'
 If they are not then convinced, we will cover ourself with a sack."

 When the film was released in China in November 1940, it was enormously popular.
 As a result, the story became a standard of Shanghai opera and the song "Auld Lang Syne" became widely known in China.

 The film was nominated by the American Film Institute for inclusion in its 2002 list AFI's 100 Years...100 Passions.